Steady rain fell on the Southland Sunday, with minor flooding, mud and debris flows closing some roads.

 The weather was causing some power outages as well.
 The Los Angeles Department of Water and Power tweeted at 8:46 a.m. that crews were working to restore power to affected customers as quickly and safely as possible, while working in challenging conditions.

 By Sunday morning, 4.73 inches of rain had fallen at Stunt Ranch in the Santa Monica Mountains.
 The snow level remained high through Sunday morning, but could drop later in the day to as low as 3,000 feet, meaning “snow could accumulate on portions of I-5 near the Grapevine.
 This could cause major travel disruptions at the end of the weekend,” according to the NWS.

-Wind advisories were in place until noon in the greater LA area and the valleys, and until 6 p.m. in Orange County.
+Wind advisories were in place Saturday night and Sunday morning in the greater LA area and the valleys, but they expired by late Sunday morning as wind speed diminished.
+A wind advisory remained in place until 6 p.m. in Orange County.

 The storm is expected to pass through the area by Sunday night.
 Some lingering showers will be possible Monday morning, primarily in mountain areas, forecasters said.